ReplicantCoder9000/Flux/README.md

 The application is configured for deployment on Render with MongoDB Atlas:

 1. Create a MongoDB Atlas cluster and get your connection string
-2. Create a new Web Service on Render for the server
+2. Deploy the server as a Web Service on Render
-3. Set the environment variables in the Render dashboard
+3. Deploy the client as a Static Site on Render
-4. Create a new Static Site on Render for the client
+4. Set the client's build command to `npm install && npm run build`
-5. Set the build command to `cd client && npm install && npm run build`
+5. Set the client's publish directory to `.next`
-6. Set the publish directory to `client/build`
+6. For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md)

 ## API Usage